civicteam/civic-multichain-connect-react/README.md

     MultiChainConnect->>WalletAdapter: Get connect UI for showing the connected wallet WalletAdapter->>UI: Show UI for connected wallet and button for disconnecting wallet
 ```
+## Updating Icons and Configurations

+When you run `pnpm run geticons` or `npm publish`, icons and configuration files are automatically fetched from our S3 bucket: `s3://civic-evm-config/`.
+This ensures that you always have the latest versions of these files as part of your setup process.

+### Source of Truth
+- The configuration and icon files have been added to `.gitignore` to avoid accidental commits of these files into the repository.
+- **Always treat the S3 bucket (`s3://civic-evm-config/`) as the single source of truth for these files.** Changes should be reflected in the S3 bucket and not within the repository.

 ### Custom button